dmz44/Robotics_Assignment_1/README.md

 Verify that you have Docker shell, e.g., root@remote-pc-humble.
 You will not be able to execute the simulation outside docker shell.

 **[Remote PC]** The configuration location can be accessed by following the terminal command inside the Docker shell.
 Go to the folder below and modify the appropriate Lua script.
+Within nano, you can press Ctrl +O then Enter to save (write out), followed by Ctrl+X to exit.

     cd ~/turtlebot3_ws/install/turtlebot3_manipulation_navigation2/share/turtlebot3_manipulation_navigation2/param
-    vi turtlebot3.yaml
+    nano turtlebot3.yaml

 **[Remote PC]**   Bringup the TurtleBot3 with OpenMANIPULATOR-X into Gazebo world with the following command after opening another terminal window and entering another window of Docker shell.